 There’s no avoiding that you need to learn some formal logic before tackling the LSAT.
-No worries; this will be about the easiest and most intuitive formal logic course ever made.
-We’ll even have interactive games coming in March (the Formal Logic course is currently under construction and should be finished by February).
+No worries; this will be about the easy and intuitive.

 The most basic logic rule is the Conditional (which is just a phrase like A → B).